新月直播

 Animal Husbandry Extra-Mural Studies (AHEMS)

 AHEMS is undertaken during the first two years (pre-clinical years) of the programme.
 AHEMS placements are designed to help you consolidate your learning about animal husbandry, develop animal handling skills, and learn about animal industries.
-You must complete 12 weeks of AHEMS before entry to Year 3 of the course, comprising:
+You must complete 10 weeks of AHEMS before entry to Year 3 of the course.

 Clinical Extra-Mural Studies (ClinEMS)